 When it comes to meat, few other countries beat out the U.S. in terms of production and processing.
-According to the American Meat Institute, 2013 was a banner year for consumption across the country.
-The various meat companies produced 25.8 billion pounds of beef, 38.4 billion pounds of chicken and 23.2 billion pounds of pork.
+According to the American Meat Institute, 2017 was a banner year for consumption across the country.
+The various meat companies produced 32.2 million cattle and calves, 9 billion chickens, and 121 million hogs.

 Though not nearly as popular as other options, bison has become a favorite of many Americans.
 And rightfully so – it’s a unique meat that offers culinary graduates a different way to cook and serve guests.